binarynonsense/comic-book-reader/docs/README.en.md

 - Tools:
   - Convert/Resize:
     - comic books (CBR, CBZ, CB7, PDF or EPUB to CBR\*, CBZ, CB7, PDF or EPUB).
-    - images (JPG, PNG, AVIF or WEBP).
+    - images (JPG, PNG, AVIF or WebP).
   - Create:
     - a comic book (CBR\*, CBZ, CB7, PDF or EPUB) from a list of image files and/or comic books.
     - a QR code image from text.
   - Extract:
-    - comic book pages (to JPG, PNG, AVIF or WEBP).
+    - comic book pages (to JPG, PNG, AVIF or WebP).
     - text (OCR) from a comic book page or image file.
     - a QR code's text from a comic book page or image file.
     - a color palette from a comic book page or image file.